matthew-ia/cayo/README.md

 - **SvelteKit** is a framework for building web applications of all sizes, with a beautiful development experience and flexible filesystem-based routing.
 Also has the power of Svelte & Vite.

 - **ElderJS** is an opinionated static site generator and web framework built with SEO in mind.
 The origin story of ElderJS is quite similar to Cayo's: a developer needed something tailored to their use case, so they decided to make it themselves.
 ElderJS includes a lot of cool features like "build hooks", and is also zero-JS first!

-## Contributions & Maintenance

-Since Cayo was built and designed specifically for a use case at my place of work, it probably won't be actively maintained nor will it take pull requests unless they fix bugs or generally expand upon it's configurability.
-Forking and building upon Cayo for your own use is heavily encouraged!